Authentic Opportunities in the Field

 Projects at Tech Valley High School integrate real-world scenarios and information wherever possible.
-For example, in Bioengineering class, students are as likely to be found out in the field gathering data, as they are in the classroom evaluating it.
+For example, in Biochemistry class, students are as likely to be found out in the field gathering data, as they are in the classroom evaluating it.
 Each year, students go to the Hudson River where they gather water samples to analyze against historic data collected by previous TVHS classes and other schools.

 Community Service